 DWP Debt Management will send you a formal notice for each affected employee asking you to implement a DEA.
 This notice will have basic instructions on how to do this and will include the employee’s National Insurance number, which you will need to quote on any correspondence or payments you make.

 Net earnings means after the deduction of Income Tax, Class 1 NIC and any Pension contributions.
 Earnings means wages, salary, fees, bonuses, commission, overtime pay, SSP, payment in lieu of notice.
-But, Statutory Maternity/Adoption/Paternity/Shared Parental Pay and Statutory Redundancy payments do not count as earnings; neither do pensions; benefits or allowances paid by the DWP, local authority or HMRC; or sums paid to reimburse expenses incurred during employment.
+Statutory Maternity/Adoption/Paternity/Shared Parental Pay and Statutory Redundancy payments don’t count as earnings; neither do pensions; benefits or allowances paid by the DWP, local authority or HMRC; or sums paid to reimburse expenses incurred during employment.

-More detailed Guidance from the DWP (with examples) is provided here.
+More detailed guidance from the DWP (with examples) is provided here.
 They have an employer helpline which is 0345 600 0685.

 Please note that the advice given on this website and by our Advisors is guidance only and cannot be taken as an authoritative or current interpretation of the law.
 It can also not be seen as specific advice for individual cases.
 Please also note that there are differences in legislation in Northern Ireland.